canopy-js/canopy-js/README.md

 #### Additional link syntax ####

-If you want to make the display text differ completely from the target name, you can do this:
+If you want to make the display text of a link differ completely from the target name, you can do this:
 ```
 [[Target name|Display text]]
 ```